ZhichaoXu/pBACode-perl-code/Yeast library processing/README.txt

 Pipeline to process yeast BAC-PE data
 ##Pipeline input: Yeast_BAC_PE_<L/R>_<1/2>.fastq: raw read files.
                   barcodePostpoolYeast_BAC_barcodepair.txt： barcode pair file
                   configure_BAC.txt: configeration file.
 The prefix of raw read files should be added to the line "left_reads" and "right_reads".
 The prefix of barcode pair file should be added to the line "pool_file".
+The prefix of reference sequence file should be added to the line "genome".
 Other parameters have already been set.
 ##Pipeline output: barcodepairDistanceYeast_BAC_PE_LYeast_BAC_PE_RbarcodePostpoolYeast_BAC_barcodepair.txt, format: <left barcode>[space]<right barcode>[TAB]<chromosome>[TAB]<starting coordinate>[TAB]<ending coordinate>[TAB]<estimated BAC size>;
                    groupAssemblyYeast_BAC_PE_<L/R>CorrectedUniqueInpool.fa, local assembly result in fasta format, barcode sequences are used as assembly sequence IDs.
 #Merge mates of mated reads using FLASH